TaylorKNoah/Advent-of-Code-2020/Day_1/Puzzle_1/README.md

 Notes:
->It's not entirely efficient with the nested loops, but since the file is so small I figured it wouldn't hurt.
+It's not entirely efficient with the nested loops, but since the file is so small I figured it wouldn't hurt.
+For a larger input size I would have:
+-

 To Run:
 >1) make